Minimax detection of localized signals in statistical inverse problems: Acknowledgements

 \section{Acknowledgements}

 M. P. acknowledges support from the RTG 2088.
 A. M. acknowledges support of the DFG Cluster of Excellence 2067 ``Multiscale Bioimaging: From Molecular Machines to Networks of Excitable Cells".
 F. W. is supported by the DFG via grant WE 6204/4-1.
 The authors would like to thank Markus Haltmeier and Miguel del \'Alamo for insightful comments.
+Furthermore we would like to express our gratitude to two anonymous referees, whose comments helped to improve the presentation of the paper.